jse-h/DigitalOcean-dropletsetup/README.md

 4. an Arch Linux image
 ## Instructions Overview

-These instructions will walk you through several steps required for setting up the droplet using SSH keys and the `doctl`.
+These instructions will walk you through several steps required for setting up the droplet using SSH keys, the `doctl`, and configuring cloud-init for automating the initialization.

 1. Working with SSH key pairs
 2. Installing `doctl` onto Local Machine